Healthcare workers share concerns over surges as restrictions ease

-Governor Steve Sisolak implores Nevadans to give healthcare workers "a needed break" as restrictions ease, to make sure sick patients do not flood emergency rooms again.
+LAS VEGAS (FOX5) -- Governor Steve Sisolak implored Nevadans to give healthcare workers "a needed break" as restrictions ease, to make sure sick patients do not flood emergency rooms again.

 The Nevada Hospital Association warns, according to Sisolak, that the healthcare system could be stressed if another surge emerges.